matkosoric/matkosoric.github.io/_books/2022-01-01-farley-humble.md

 > care and attention as the rest of the application, and kept in version control.
 (Humble & Farley 2011, 283)

 > ... the success of a project can often turn on its ability to be deployed cleanly and reliably.
 In our view,
-> no technology cann be considered genuinely enterprise-ready unless it is capable of being deployed and configured
+> no technology can be considered genuinely enterprise-ready unless it is capable of being deployed and configured
 > in an automated way (Humble & Farley 2011, 297)

 > ... application developers need to make the IP addresses that their application listens on configurable
 > at deploy time (Humble & Farley 2011, 302).

 > ... it should be quicker to provision a new environment than debug and fix one that's in an unknown state due to
-> uncontrolled changes ...(Humble & Farley 2011, 306)
+> uncontrolled changes ...
+(Humble & Farley 2011, 306)

 > The purpose of the deployment pipeline is to put every change you make to your application through your automated
 > build, deploy, and test process to verify its fitness for release (Humble & Farley 2011, 308)